ducdhm/jquery.niceform/README.md

-Jquery Form2
+jQuery Form2
 ===========
-Jquery plugin for validate and get/post data form to server
+jQuery plugin for validate and get/post data form to server

 License
 -----